-But less isn't boring.
+But we shouldn't think that less is boring.
 Less is peaceful.
 It can reflect contentment with what you have.
 And it can certainly be pretty.

 Owning less doesn't mean you have to do away with photos of your loved ones, vases of fresh flowers, or treasured books.
 It doesn't mean you can't keep (and use) pretty china, inherited furniture, travel finds, or meaningful art.

-Can you be a minimalist and dive into Cottagecore, Grannychic, and Grandmillenial style?
+Can you be a minimalist and dive into Cottagecore, Grannychic, or Grandmillenial style?
 Of course!

-As we move deeper into this cozy season, never think that your minimalist home can't be the most comfortable and supportive place for you and your family.
-At its heart, the new trend of Cottagecore is about reconnecting with family, friends, and old-fashioned skills – pastimes like knitting, gardening, and bread-making that have been sidelined by hyper-busyness and way too much online time.
+Never think that your minimalist home can't be the most comfortable and supportive place around.
+At its heart, Cottagecore is about reconnecting with family, friends, and old-fashioned skills – pastimes like knitting, gardening, and bread-making that have been sidelined by hyper-busyness and way too much online time.
 People are finding that creating a welcoming home atmosphere and learning to make things with their own hands is super satisfying.